saad589/MATCOM/README.md

 $ make -C Build
 ```

-This will build the libraries and the executable called "matcom" inside the Build directory.
-Additionally, as bash script is provided to automate the build process (deprecated).
+This will build the libraries and the executable called ``matcom`` inside the Build directory.
+Additionally, a bash script is provided to automate the build process (deprecated).

 ## Usage

-Serpent sould be present in the cluster as symlink.
-The executable of COBRA-EN should be placed on the same directory as with the executable of MATCOM or the directory where MATCOM is invoked.
+Serpent should be present in the cluster as a symlink.
+The executable of COBRA-EN should be placed in the same directory as the executable of MATCOM or the directory where MATCOM is invoked.
+Additionally, a configuration file called ``matcom.conf`` must be present.
+The configuration file should have three lines:

+1. The number of nodes.
+2. The number of iterations (MATCOM doesn't have a convergence routine yet).
+3. The absolute path of the neutron cross-sections files.

 Run MATCOM by simply typing:

 ```sh
 $ matcom
 ```
-MATCOM will create new directories and accumulate results of the iterative calculation.
+MATCOM will create new directories and accumulate the results of the iterative calculation.
+The result is given in the ``matcom_res.m`` file.
+This file can be read with MATLAB/OCTAVE.

 ## Maintainers